amantuladhar/amantuladhar.github.io/_posts/2016-11-24-integrate-karma-with-jasmine.md

 ---
 layout: post
-title: Integrating Karma on AngularJS Testing (Part 2)
+title:  "Integrating Karma on AngularJS Testing"
+date: 2016-11-24
-subtitle: Let's Integrate Karma into our Application to run our unit test
+desc: "Let's Integrate Karma into our Application to run our unit test"
-bigimg: /img/feature-image/karma.png
+keywords: "js,javascript,jasmine,test,angularjs,karma"
+categories: [Angular]
+tags: [JavaScript,Karma,Jasmine,AngularJS]
+icon: icon-angular
 ---

 In this article we will use `Karma` to run our `Jasmine` unit test that we created on [Part 1](https://atuladhar-aman.github.io/blog/2016-11-23-UnitTestingAngular1Part1/) of this series.
 I recommend you to go through **Part 1** before reading this article.